josdem/hugo/content/techtalk/spring/spring_boot_flyway.md

 bootRun.dependsOn rootProject.tasks['flywayMigrate']
 ```

-The last line in `gradle.properties` set `bootRun` task as dependent from `flywayMigrate` which migrates the schema to the latest version.
+The last line we added `flywayMigrate` as dependency to `bootRun` task. `flywayMigrate` migrates the schema to the latest version.
 Flyway will create the metadata table automatically if it doesn't exist.
 Flyway will read the schema form `${PROJECT_HOME}/src/main/resources/db/migration`

 ```sql
 DROP TABLE IF EXISTS `person`;